pi3d/pi3d.github.com/html/_sources/FAQ.txt

   smoke so the best way is probably something like the bullets in DogFight.
   This uses two Plane objects merged at 90 degrees to each other with a series of images that can be mapped onto them in sequence (there are two sets of guns on the Aeroplane which is why there are four Planes).

+  In the ``pi3d_demos/TigerTank.py`` (from v2.23) there are missiles (purple beer bottles) and you can aim (mouse rotates, u, j raise lower gun) and fire (f)

   How you animate the target being shot depends on the effect you want.
 In the meteorize game I use a part transparent texture and scale the meteors up so they look to be bursting soap bubbles.